huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 :::

-Here are a few more you can explore:
+Next, let's do a histogram:

 ```python
 // make a histogram
 histogram mpg
 ```
-And before we head to the next section, a slighlty more advanced:
+And before we head to the next section, a slighlty more advanced graph example:

 ```python
 // Twoway linear prediction plots with CIs